Food & Environmental Allergy Testing

 Vitalia Allergy Testing & Treatment Center in Vancouver

-Allergies can be an underlying cause for a wide scope of symptoms and conditions, from shortness of breath to digestive problems.
-At Vitalia Healthcare in Vancouver, we are proud to offer Food and Environmentally Allergy Testing to our patients who are in need of help dealing with their allergies.
-With our comprehensive testing, we can determine exactly what allergies are negatively impacting your health and how to avoid these allergens.
+Allergies may be an underlying cause various symptoms and conditions, from shortness of breath to digestive problems.
+At Vitalia Healthcare in Vancouver, we are proud to offer Food and Environmentally Allergy Testing to our patients.
+With our comprehensive testing, we can identify IgE and IgG immune reactions and work with you to reduce the immune effects these allergens may be causing.
 Call us today at 1-604-566-WELL (9355).